ceres-wc3/ceres/README.md

+# **!!!Notice!!!**

+Ceres is discontinued indefinitely.
+This is mainly due to my unavailability, and the complete dumpster fire that Reforged turned out to be.

+If you wish to pick up the project, the license permits you to do so.

 # About

 Ceres is a stand-alone scriptable build toolchain for Warcraft III maps.
 It provides a way to quickly and easily build and package Warcraft III Lua maps, as well as various other utilities and tools.